 We loved these small tables, perfect for corners to keep a stack of books.
 Most of them had drawers as well for any stuff you may want to store.
 The intricate paintwork is delicate and will add a touch of colour to any room.
 You can keep knick-knacks and jewelry in these small cabinets and chest of drawers.
 You can pick these up from Mrignayani.

 Rocking Chairs And Mooras

 Have you always fancied a rocking chair?
 We can hear a “hell yes!” kind of response.
 We love them – they turn any corner or patio into an instantly cosy crawl space.
 There’s something soothing and relaxing about spending time in a rocking chair.
 It’s an ideal spot to read, chat or even to catch a quick nap.
-This one is a steal at just INR 5,069 at the Tripura Emporium – it will make you want to curl up with a book with a cup of hot chocolate.
+You'll find this one at the Tripura Emporium – it will make you want to curl up with a book or a cup of hot chocolate.

 Dakhinapan has all kinds of seating arrangements – from cosy chairs for conquering that crossword to mooras to put your feet up.

 Dakhinapan stocks a colourful selection of furniture and decorative objects, and some truly unique pieces.
 We came across this gramophone outside the Madhya Pradesh showroom, Mrignayani.
 They are bought by the store and repaired.
 And they work!
 So go ahead, dig out those old LPs (or pick up a few from Free School Street pavement stalls), put on a Naushad or an OP Nayyar number and enjoy a lazy Sunday.
 These make for great wedding presents or a special anniversary present for your folks.